 To lay the foundation, I’m going to get you thinking about three important questions:

-Now that you’re ready to start tackling your food photography pricing, there are two questions that you need to ask yourself,
+Now that you’re ready to start tackling your food photography pricing, there are two questions that you need to ask yourself:

 Who Are Your Ideal Clients?

-Take a moment to think about who your ideal clients are, now and in the immediate future.
+Take a moment to think about who your ideal clients are, both now and in the immediate future.

 ACTION: